radioxoma/heval/README.md

 * Use electrolytes panel to assess hidden processes of metabolic acidosis ([anion gap](https://en.wikipedia.org/wiki/Anion_gap), [delta-gap](https://en.wikipedia.org/wiki/Delta_ratio)) and, of course, electrolyte disturbances
 * Sex and weight used only for dosage calculations, for not ABG diagnostics

 Please use a real patient's data: all electrolytes interconnected by electroneutrality law, Henderson-Hasselbalch equation.
-So even if you enter values in reference range, calculations can produce a broken result, especially anion gap (e.g. `149 - (101 + 24) = 24 > 16` mEq/L!).
+So even if you enter values in reference range, calculations can produce a broken result, especially anion gap (e.g. `149 - (101 + 24) = 24` which is >16 mEq/L!).
 **Some imagined case studies from books aren't designed well and will fail too.**